barisozmen/barisozmen.github.io/software-engineering-ideas.md

 - Be well literate of info/warning/error loggings. try understand coming error types (exceptions) for language.
 - Think on causes of bugs, think on internals of language.

+### Fast code reading skill
+- Understand API's you are using from reading the source code.
+It's more reliable than documentation.
+- Practice fast code reading, at first it's hard, but later it can be easier to read from code than the documentation

 ### Adaptability to new tech
 Software engineering stack is rapidly changing.
 Learning any tool very well would lose its value in 5-10 years.
 What is important is learning how to learn a new tool/tech faster.
 Which involves: